Find Cheap Homeowners Insurance Quotes in Your Area

 If you need to file a claim for damage from a lightning strike, here's what to expect:

 - After you file the claim, an adjuster will inspect the damage to your home.

 - If the cost to repair your home exceeds the deductible of your policy, you will need to decide whether to file a claim.

 - If you choose to file a claim, the adjuster will offer you a settlement for repairs.

-- You receive the settlement from your insurance company in two increments.
-The first half of the settlement to be used to begin making repairs.
-The second will be for the remaining cost of the repairs after they have been made.
-“If you are offered an on-the-spot settlement, you can accept the check right away," Worters says.
+- Your insurance company will pay the settlement in two installments.
+The first half is to be used to begin making repairs.
+The second is the remaining cost of the repairs.
+"If you are offered an on-the-spot settlement, you can accept the check right away," Worters says.
 "Later on, if you find other damage, you can reopen the claim and file for an additional amount."

 - Note that most policies require claims to be filed within 60 days from the date of disaster.